calvinrahmat/Ankasa/README.md

 |![screenshot_7](https://res.cloudinary.com/calvin-cloud/image/upload/v1633491654/Ankasa%20SS/Screenshot_from_2021-10-06_10-40-10_yspiy4.png) Profile | ![screenshot_8](https://res.cloudinary.com/calvin-cloud/image/upload/v1633488136/Ankasa%20SS/Screenshot_from_2021-10-05_20-37-57_bcczuf.png) Chat  |![screenshot_9](https://res.cloudinary.com/calvin-cloud/image/upload/v1633488090/Ankasa%20SS/Screenshot_from_2021-10-05_20-38-28_k0phfr.png) Notifications  |

+## Description
+Angkasa is a flight ticket booking application project that was built and developed as a team.
+This application makes it easy for you to order airline tickets anywhere and anytime because it is based online.
+Built with React Js on the front, Node Js and Express Js on the back.
+The database used on this website is based on PostgreSQL which is operated using sequel.
+The features available on this website include flight search features, flight filters, and transit filters.

 ## :arrows_clockwise: Deployment Flow

 You can see this repo to learn about the deployment in Kubernetes:   <a href="https://github.com/calvinrahmat/k8s-install.git">Kubernetes Installation</a>

   <img src="https://res.cloudinary.com/calvin-cloud/image/upload/v1633333761/Blanja%20SS/CI_CD_Flow_page-0001_zykte4.jpg" width="400">

 ## 💻 Built with